oxinon/IOTA-Vending-Machine/README.md

 # IOTA-Vending-Machine
-IOTA-Vending-Machine
+IOTA Vending Machine, sell your product with IOTA and send the machine data to the Tangle.
 <br>
-...sell your product with IOTA and send the machine data to the Tangle.
 <br>
 V0.01-BETA